DataBiosphere/terra-cli/CONTRIBUTING.md

 If the environment variable override does not point to a valid directory, then the CLI will throw a `SystemException`.

 This option is intended for tests, so that they don't overwrite the context for an installation on the same machine.

+Note that this override does not apply to installed JAR dependencies.
+So if you run integration tests against a CLI installation built from the latest GitHub release, the dependent libraries will be overwritten in the `$HOME/.terra/lib` directory, though logs, credentials, and context files will be preserved.
+(This doesn't apply to unit tests or integration tests run against a CLI installation built directly from source code, because their dependent libraries are all in the Gradle build directory.)

 #### Setup test users
 Tests use domain-wide delegation (i.e. Harry Potter users).
 This avoids the Google OAuth flow, which requires